bazmonk/digigurdy-baz/README.md

 ### Re-Tuning, Saving

-At any time during play, pressing the X and O (top left and right keys) at the same time brings up the Tuning Menu again.
+At any time during play, pressing the X and O (top left and right keys) at the same time brings up the Tuning Menu.
+This is a lot like the Startup Menu, except here you have an option to save your current tuning instead of the startup options.

-**If you want to save your transpose/capo settings for later, do this real quick and hit 4) to save them.**  Since you likely applied these after going through the tuning menu before, they need to be saved after you choose them if you want to load them up again after restarting your gurdy.

-(For those curious, the EEPROM memory on teensy units are only rated to last "at least 100,000 writes", so I didn't implement a periodic auto-save feature out of an abundance of caution to preserve your unit's memory.
-If you want auto-saving and you don't mind burning out your bytes--you do have a few thousand spare bytes--let me know and I'll make it auto-saving.)
+There are four save slots available to you.
+They preserve the tunings and capo/transpose settings.

 ## I tried it and I don't like it.
 Now what?